hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [10:59:04](#Vg893xRv_hjC02TwuX1cYlgrlrjWMYVFGQ3yeAySYSA) <planetsizecpu (Jose Luis)>:
-* It has random vertical movement , also it is a rolling ball Ì†ΩÌ∏É
+* It has random vertical movement , also it is a rolling ball üòÉ

 [10:59:34](#K9ofKhPPDDn9sDN3vK4mOfuo7RUsZUVZzz8J0-lKLdM) <planetsizecpu (Jose Luis)>:
-* It has random vertical movement ,  it is also a rolling ball Ì†ΩÌ∏É
+* It has random vertical movement ,  it is also a rolling ball üòÉ

 [16:43:55](#0y_V0QnqLReuWzILC7WhCucNCW5R6GRyFaiSMaD6rag) <greggirwin (Gregg Irwin)>: